 Now that they’re being made in a lightweight carbon fiber, their pros are really beginning to get me attracted to this pole again.
 It’s arguably the absolute best choice all around for the perfect balance of weight, cost, packability, and function.

-The Black Diamond Z Poles are your the best trekking poles under $100.
+The Black Diamond Z Poles are the best trekking poles under $100.

-Leiki, based in Kirchheim Germany was founded in 1948 and became famous for their ski poles.
+Leiki, based in Kirchheim Germany became famous for their ski poles.
 Hiking or trekking poles were a natural extension of ski poles and the Vario Ti Cortec continue their tradition of quality.
 There is a lot to like about this pair of trekking poles.

-The folding design of these poles collapse into 3 piece that measure only 15 inches!
+The folding design of these walking sticks collapse into 3 pieces that measure only 15 inches!
 That’s pretty compact and about a foot shorter than most telescoping poles allowing you to carry them in any backpack.

 Of course there is a downside and that is you have less adjustability, they can only adjust 20cm or about 8 inches.
 They can range in length from 110 – 130 cm or (43- 51 inches).
 These are a hybrid of folding design with a “Speedlock” lever on the upper section of the pole for the 20 cm of adjustment.